Environmental History

 Environmental Humanities

 The Environmental History Working Group (EHWG) runs informal meetings for those interested in studying the past in ways that recognize the interactions and interconnectedness of animals, plants, humans, other beings, and the environment.
 We make space to talk about exciting developments in our fields, new ideas and approaches, and to have interdisciplinary conversations.
-We try to keep discussions and presentations informal, and we encourage anyone at all interested in these kinds of approaches to join our meetings, regardless of research specialism or presumed existing knowledge.
+We try to keep discussions and presentations informal, and encourage anyone at all interested in these kinds of approaches to join our meetings, regardless of research specialism or presumed existing knowledge.
 Our sessions are mainly attended by graduate students and undergraduates who were considering writing a dissertation or embarking on further study in the field, but all are welcome.

 For further information or to join the EHWG mailing list, please email environmentalhistoryworkinggroup-owner@maillist.ox.ac.uk.